kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/managing-stress-breathing-and-mindfulness.md

 </aside>

+You can find some additional resources to help you relax and manage stress on **[the Harvard Stress & Development Lab's website](https://sdlab.fas.harvard.edu/relaxing).**

 <aside>

 🛠 You can use the 5-4-3-2-1 Method for managing acute stress, watch this video to practice the method.